-Sprint phasing out iDEN in 2013, planning multi-billion dollar network upgradesAlex Wagner - Deputy Managing Editor, News Desk
+Sprint phasing out iDEN in 2013, planning multi-billion dollar network upgradesAlex Wagner - Editorial Director of News and Content

 We've heard Sprint say that they were planning to phase out their iDEN network a couple of times in the past, but the company wants you to know that they really, really mean it.
 Today Sprint announced that it'll be getting rid of its iDEN network in 2013 as part of a $4 billion to $5 billion project called "Network Vision."
 Those users currently using the iDEN network will be moved over to Sprint's CDMA coverage in 2011 as the carrier and it's selected vendors will begin improving the current 1900MHz 3G network while also snatching up some 800MHz, 1900MHz, and 2100MHz spectrum for the future.
 Interestingly, this all means that should Sprint change their minds and opt to go with LTE for their 4G needs at some point later on, they'll be able to do so simply by adding a baseband card to its stations and issuing a software update.
 I've included the full press release down below for your perusal.